 And believe me, you will eat well on a freighter!
 The most important person on board ship is the ship’s cook.
 The crew expects good food, and it takes a happy crew to get the job done.

-In this series of videos, you can get an excellent feel for travel aboard a working freighter:
+In these videos, you can get an excellent feel for traveling aboard a working freight ship:

 - Part 1: Tour of a Freighter at Sea – Below Deck